One way to cook Rabbit like a Sicilian

 CAVOLOFIORE AFFOGATO (Cauliflower braised in red wine, cheese and anchovies)

-My grandmother Maria was born in Catania and this was one of her ways of cooking cauliflower (called VRUOCCULI AFFUCATI in Sicilian)
+My grandmother Maria was born in Catania and this was one of her ways of cooking cauliflowerIt is called CAVOLOFIORE AFFOGATO and VRUOCCULI AFFUCATI in Sicilian.

-Although the coloured cauliflowers or broccoli can also be used for this recipe, I like the white cauliflower because it becomes rose- tinted by the red wine.
+Although the coloured cauliflower or broccoli can also be used for this recipe, I prefer the white cauliflower because it acquires a rose tint when cooked with red wine.
+The yellow one is also suitable and even more dramatic in colour.

-It is cooked slowly until all the liquid evaporates and then it can be turned out and sliced like a cake.
-You may also like to use a non- stick saucepan or as I often do, place a circle of baking paper at the bottom of the pan to ensure that the “cake” does not stick to the bottom.
-Many recipes add water as the cauliflower is cooking to prevent it from burning, but if you cook it on very gentle heat and in a good quality saucepan with a heavy base, it may not be necessary.
+I place a circle of baking paper at the bottom of the pan to ensure that the “cake”( tortino in Italian) does not stick to the bottom or you may also like to use a non- stick saucepan as I often do.
+Many recipes add water as the cauliflower is cooking to prevent it from burning, but if you cook it on very gentle heat, you have added wine and used a good quality saucepan with a heavy base, adding water may not be necessary.

 VRUOCCULI AFFUCATI are especially suitable as an accompaniment to a strong tasting dish.
-Usually it is presented at room temperature or cold (I can remember the left over cauliflower being particularly satisfying as a stuffing for a panino).
+Usually it is presented at room temperature and even cold the left over cauliflower is particularly satisfying as a stuffing for a panino.

 INGREDIENTS

-cauliflower or broccoli, 1kg
+cauliflower or broccoli, 1kg,

 onion, 1large, sliced thinly